olehkazban/js-eng-init/organize-code/modules.md

 	* [Example: Simple one page app](https://github.com/volojs/create-template)
 1. Share through GitHub

->Hint: share your work in your electronic-life repo through branches
+>Hint: share your work in your electronic-life repo with branches

 **Additional**